 Fire starters are vitally important.
 Most people think to pack matches, particularly waterproof matches, but also don’t forget lighters, flint starter kits, and kindling such as dryer lint, cotton balls or some char cloth.

 Sleeping Bags and Blankets

 You’ll need a sleeping bag or a lightweight blanket.
-Most packs come already equipped with the space to tie your sleeping materials to it.
+Some packs come already equipped with the space to tie your sleeping materials to it.
 When choosing a sleeping bag and blanket, comfort and quality is important, but warmth is the biggest factor.

 Again, a go bag is designed to be used for 24 hour survival, which means if you use a sleeping bag at all, you’ll only sleep in it for several hours or possibly overnight.